 The side pockets have a side entry point to grab your water bottle with the pack on.

-We were delighted to see that Osprey added hip belt pockets with this newest version of the Exos.
+I was delighted to see that Osprey added hip belt pockets on this newest version of the Exos.
 But, those pockets are barely big enough for an average-sized smartphone.
 It was difficult to get the pocket to fully zip shut with a 6 by 3-inch smartphone inside.

 The sternum strap easily slides to adjust and the trekking pole holder lets you easily stash a trekking pole for scrambling.